The Five Elements of Hip-Hop Content Strategy

 Ian led us through a history of both hip-hop and content strategy as a discipline.
-Neither one sprang up overnight; the roots are in the 1970s or so, perhaps earlier.
+Neither one sprang up overnight.
+So the roots are in the 1970s or so, perhaps earlier.

 Then it was down to business — an outline of the Five Elements.

 #1.
 DJ’ing – on the Content Strategy side of things, this is the technical expertise.
 It’s being able to understand and apply semantic categories.
 It is being able to interpret analytics.
-A Content Strategist cannot be a Luddite.
+So a Content Strategist cannot be a Luddite.
 She cannot fear spreadsheets.

 This is where Ian introduced the concept of the Content Triangle.

 (a) The first type of content is Trustbuilding.
 This is where a company establishes its expertise.
 So it is also where it provides value to its clients and potential customers.
 Here is where the company is informative about internal and industry trends.

 For a product-based company, this area should encompass approximately 30% of all of the content.
 For a service-oriented company, this area should be about 70% of all of the content.

 (b) So the second type of content is Informational.
 This is basic internal site information, such as the Contact Us page and the FAQ.
 This is for users to understand how to, for example, return a defective product.

 For a product-oriented company, this area needs to be around 30+% of all content.
 For a service company, that figure should be around 20+%.
 So in either instance, start here.